fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 ## Requirements
 ### #1
 A copy of FoxBin2Prg.
-Or install via [Thor](https://github.com/VFPX/Thor/blob/master/Docs/Thor_install.md), this keeps you on the latest version.
+Or Install via [Thor](https://github.com/VFPX/Thor/blob/master/Docs/Thor_install.md), this keeps you on the latest version.

 ### #2
 It might be a good idea to have a copy of git.